tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 entity at the (spoofed) source address does not have the cryptographic keys needed to decode the `path_challenge` message that is sent to it, and therefore to produce the corresponding `path_response`.
-Since the path validation fails, the address binding is not altered, thus twarting the attack.
+Since the path validation fails, the address binding is not altered, thus thwarting the attack.

 ## Off-Path Packet Forwarding {#off-path}